voder-ai/eslint-plugin-traceability/docs/ci-cd-pipeline.md

 Developers should rely on:

-- `npm run ci-verify:full` for a full CI-equivalent check (and what will run on push via Husky).
+- `npm run ci-verify:full` for a full CI-equivalent check (and what will run on push via Husky before integrating to `main`).
 - `npm run ci-verify` or `npm run ci-verify:fast` for quicker, targeted local feedback loops when working on rules or maintenance logic.

 ## How Semantic Versioning Is Determined